solo-io/gloo-ref-arch/two-phased-canary/part3/README.md

 Fantastic - we can now express each step of our workflow in declarative helm values.
 This means that once we update the chart, we'll be able to execute our workflow simply through running `helm upgrade`.

-## Building it into the chart
+### Updating our templates

 Now that we know how we want to express our values, we can update the templates.
+Since the upstream and service templates did not use anything from the Helm values, we don't need to change them, we just need to update the deployment and route table.

-### Deployment
+#### Deployment

 Our deployment template needs to be updated now that `deployment` is a map of version to configuration.
 We want to create one deployment resource for each version in the map, so we'll wrap our template to range over the deployment value.
 Here's